Age target for FlipTales: all ages, from 8 to 108!

 FlipTales is rated for ages 8 and up on the box, but we were able to play with my 2.5yo as long as we helped him with the parts requiring reading and watched him with the coins.

 We played the sample version that can be found by signing up here, and the mechanics and story, at least from this kit, were quick to pick up and understand, even for my little one.

 For the story that we played, we started out joining a medieval local law enforcement group and were given a mission to investigate a lighthouse!
-It was a fun adventure and we were able to run it from start to end in about 30 minutes, which was great timing for keeping my son engaged with a new game.
+It was a fun adventure to run with my kid, and we were able to run it from start to end in about 30 minutes, which was great timing for keeping my kid engaged with a new game.

-Character creation is one of this game’s key points.
-It was super easy to do but still provided a ton of customizability and depth for what you play.
+Character creation is one of FlipTales‘ key points.
+It was super easy to set up but still provided a ton of customizability and depth for what you play.

-Another awesome part of character creation is that the creatures for this game are interesting.
+Another awesome part of character creation is that the creatures for this game are interesting and varied.
 They aren’t just variations on a humanoid, they cover all kinds of creatures from tree creatures, to insects, to birds, and more.
 It allows for some additional creativity with your character, and we had a lot of fun trying different combos.

 Coins instead of dice:

-For both combat and skill checks, instead of rolling dice like in most TTRPGs, FlipTales uses coins!
+For both combat and skill checks, instead of rolling dice like in most tabletop RPGs, FlipTales uses coins!

 You total up the number of coins you get to flip based on what is on your character and abilities cards.
 Each character and ability card gives you different numbers, so you can try to combine them to get a really high number of coins for say your strength pool.